assaf/ironium/README.md

 ## Contributing

 Ironium is written in ECMAScript 6, because future.
-Specifically you'll notice that `let` and `const` replaced all usage of `var`, class definitions are easier to read in the new syntax, and fat arrows (`=>`) replace `that = this`.

-The ES6 source lives in `src` and gets compiled into ES5 legacy in `index.js`.
+The ES6 source lives in the `src` directory, compiled into ES5 in the `lib` directory.
+We use [Grunt](http://gruntjs.com/) for the convenience plugins of compiling, watching and notifying.
-And [Grunt](http://gruntjs.com/) because it has good support for watched compiling and OS X notifying.

 Specifically:

 ```
 grunt         # Run this in development (same as grunt build watch)
-grunt build   # Compile source files from src/ into index.js
+grunt build   # Compile source files from src/ into lib/
 grunt watch   # Continously compile source files on every change
 grunt clean   # Clean compiled files
 grunt release # Publish new release (also grunt release:minor/major)
 ```

-To run the test suite, either `npm test` or individually with `mocha`.
+You can run the entire test suite with `npm test` (Travis does this), or specific files/tests with [Mocha](http://visionmedia.github.io/mocha/).